Charting Your Mental Health

 Cutting: yes, if desired or prompted

-Daily Functioning: Able to work that day, but little housework or other responsibilities completed
+Daily Functioning: Able to work that day, but little housework or other responsibilities get completed

-Honesty: More likely to be dishonest about current state
+Honesty: More likely to be dishonest about my current state of mind

 On a 7 day-

-Suicidal Ideation / Darkness: fantasising death, desire it strongly; spiritual attacks increase with intrusive thoughts.
+Suicidal Ideation / Darkness: fantasising about death, desire is stronger; spiritual attacks increase with intrusive thoughts.
 Nightmares at night.

 Alcohol: 2+